Saxe-Coburg and Braganza branch

-The Saxe-Coburg and Bragança Branch (Portuguese: Ramo de Saxe-Coburgo e Bragança) is a cadet branch of the Imperial House of Brazil and of the House of Saxe-Coburg and Gotha-Koháry, itself a branch of the House of Saxe-Coburg and Gotha.
+The Saxe-Coburg and Bragança Branch (Portuguese: Ramo de Saxe-Coburgo e Bragança, German: Haus Sachsen-Coburg und Braganza) is a cadet branch of the Imperial House of Brazil and of the House of Saxe-Coburg and Gotha-Koháry, itself a branch of the House of Saxe-Coburg and Gotha.
 The house was founded with the marriage of Princess Leopoldina of Brazil to Prince Ludwig August of Saxe-Coburg and Gotha in 1864.
 Two of the first four princes of the house were recognized as Princes of Brazil due to the apparent infertility of the Princess Imperial, their aunt, which placed them as heirs presumptive to the throne and made their offspring a junior branch of the Imperial House of Brazil, behind the senior branch which is the House of Orléans-Braganza.

 History

 The branch originated with the wedding of the princess Leopoldina of Brazil, daughter of Pedro II of Brazil with the prince Ludwig August of Saxe-Coburg and Gotha, celebrated on 15 December 1864.
 A Brazil with the lineage of Saxe-Coburg and Gotha was part of the diplomatic strategy of the Duchess of Kent to gain the British Empire political influence in Brazil.
 From this union four children were born; however, only the two oldest, Peter August and August Leopold, remained with Brazilian nationality.
 Peter August had no descendants and passed the headship of the branch to the descendants of his brother, who had already died when Peter August died.

 August Leopold, exiled in Vienna, Austro-Hungarian Empire, married in 1894 the Archduchess Karoline Marie of Austria, granddaughter of the Grand Duke Leopold II of Tuscany.
 From this union, eight children were born, of which Princess Teresa Cristina (born in 1902) was the only one who remained with Brazilian nationality, as well as her children.

 Teresa Cristina married in Salzburg; the Baron Lamoral Taxis of Bordogna and Valnigra, based in Italy, and who belonged to the princely family of Thurn and Taxis.
 The baron allowed his children to be registered as Brazilians, so that they could remain in the line of succession of the Brazilian Braganzas.
 This couple left as heir of their names and traditions Carlos Tasso of Saxe-Coburg and Braganza.